broad-ai/broad-ai.github.io/docu-customllm.md

   <a href="/demo.html" class="button" style="background-color:#20a18e;">Live Demo</a>
 </div>

+---

-# Run with Custom LLM API Endpoint
+# Custom LLM API Endpoint

 In order to run BroadAI MAS framework with custom LLM configuration, such as privately hosted LLMs, you can utilize the property `llmapi` within the BroadAIConfiguration as described below.